 MultCloud is an excellent alternative to Google photos backup or Google Backup and Sync.
 As an online multiple different cloud drives manager, it enable you to backup/sync/transfer/copy/move/migrate files and photos among clouds such as transfer files from Google Drive to OneDrive.

-Currently, MultCloud supports more than 30 cloud drives including Google Photos, Google Drive, G Suite, OneDrive, OneDrive for Business, Dropbox, Dropbox for Business, etc. If you want to transfer photos from Google Photos to Google Drive directly, you can add your Google Photos account and Google Drive account to MultCloud so that you could achive Google Photos to Google Drive migration.
+Currently, MultCloud supports more than 30 cloud drives including Google Photos, Google Drive, G Suite, OneDrive, OneDrive for Business, Dropbox, Dropbox for Business, etc. If you want to transfer photos from Google Photos to Google Drive directly, you can add your Google Photos account and Google Drive accounts to MultCloud so that you could achive Google Photos to Google Drive migration.